 The Biology curriculum is taken within the three year, 90-credit BSc or BASC; it follows a two-year CEGEP program or McGill’s Freshman Program, or equivalent.
 Minimum entrance requirements include two courses in Biology, two in Chemistry, two in Math and one or two in Physics, depending on program and courses chosen.

 The Department offers the following Programs of Study:

 B. Sc. - Bachelor of Science:

 1) Liberal Program in Biology

-2) Major Program in Biology (Includes Option in Quantitative Biology)
+2) Major Program in Biology - includes an Option in Quantitative Biology

 3) Joint Major in Biology and Mathematics